 Membership in POC costs $245.00 per year, with a one-time administrative fee of $50.00.
 If you do not renew your membership, your name will be automatically removed from the Find an Organizer directory.

 If this happened, perhaps a credit card number was given incorrectly (missing a number or transposed numbers) and we were not able to put through your application.
 Contact us and we will do our best to get the membership processed.
 Please note we only accept payment by credit card.

 Typically, applications are processed the moment we receive membership payment.
 Your certificate and new member kit will take approximately two to three weeks to arrive.
 Your name badge will take four to six weeks to arrive.
 Upon joining, you will receive an email that provides details on how to access all the benefits and services that POC offers.

-Effective May 1st, 2010, new members to POC are required to complete two specific classes prior to inclusion on the Find an Organizer directory.
+New members to POC are required to complete two specific classes prior to inclusion on the Find an Organizer directory.
 These two classes are:

 Once you have completed these courses, our system will automatically add your profile to the Find an Organizer Directory (usually within 24 hours).
 You may verify the POC courses you have taken by logging into the Members Only section of the website and viewing your profile.